-- a.
-The proposed use is in compliance with all applicable regulations of the Zoning Rules and Regulations of the City of Syracuse, as amended. - b.
-The proposed use will not have an adverse impact upon the character or integrity of any land use within the immediate neighborhood or have an adverse impact on any properties with a unique cultural, historical, geographical, and architectural quality. - c.
-The proposed use is compatible with and will not impede the development or redevelopment of the general neighborhood or adversely affect existing land use within close proximity to the subject site. - d.
-Traffic controls for vehicular and pedestrian movement are designed to protect the safety of the general public and the occupants, employees, attendants, and other persons for whose benefit the use is intended.
-In making this determination, the City Planning Commission shall review, but need not be limited to, the following considerations: - 1.
-Location and adequacy of parking and loading facilities, including compliance with the standards herein after provided. - 2.
-Pedestrian rights-of-way. - 3.
-Traffic regulatory devices. - 4.
-Location, number, and design of points of ingress and egress. - 5.
-Accessibility to emergency vehicles with particular emphasis on proximity to structures, no-parking or no-loading zones or areas and provision for turning and free movement. - 6.
-Storage facilities for snow. - 7.
+- The proposed use is in compliance with all applicable regulations of the Zoning Rules and Regulations of the City of Syracuse, as amended. - The proposed use will not have an adverse impact upon the character or integrity of any b. land use within the immediate neighborhood or have an adverse impact on any properties with a unique cultural, historical, geographical, and architectural quality. - The proposed use is compatible with and will not impede the development or redevelopment of the general neighborhood or adversely affect existing land use within close proximity to the subject site. - Traffic controls for vehicular and pedestrian movement are designed to protect the safety of the general public and the occupants, employees, attendants, and other persons for whose benefit the use is intended.
+In making this determination, the City Planning Commission shall review, but need not be limited to, the following considerations: - Location and adequacy of parking and loading facilities, including compliance with the standards herein after provided. - Pedestrian rights-of-way. - Traffic regulatory devices.
+3. - Location, number, and design of points of ingress and egress.
+4. - Accessibility to emergency vehicles with particular emphasis on proximity to structures, no-parking or no-loading zones or areas and provision for turning and free movement. - Storage facilities for snow.
+6. - 7.
 Speed limits upon and general character of public highways in close proximity.

-e.
+5.4: Development Reviews and Procedures C: Zoning Sign Review e.
 The proposed use will be provided with adequate supporting services such as fire and police protection, public and private utilities, and all supporting governmental services necessary and appropriate to the proposed use.